Wasp (novel): Plot summary

 Despite being coerced, Mowry is an ideal recruit, having spent the first seventeen years of his life living under the Sirian Empire.
 After extensive technical training and surgery to make him appear to be Sirian, he is sent to the Sirian outpost world of Jaimec to begin his mission.
 The first phase of his mission involves placing stickers with subversive slogans, such as "War makes wealth for the few, misery for the many.
 At the right time, Dirac Angestun Gesept will punish the former, bring aid and comfort to the latter" and "Those who stand upon the platform and openly approve the war will stand upon the scaffold and weepingly regret it.
 Dirac Angestun Gesept" all over the Jaimecan towns in the hope of beginning to create the first murmurings of confusion and concern in Sirian society.

 Mowry begins the second phase: sending letters to people of importance informing them of deaths by a mythical rebel organisation named Dirac Angestun Gesept (Sirian Freedom Party).
 Mowry moves on to phase three, the hiring of Sirian civilians as contract killers to assassinate prominent members of the Kaitempi and other government officials.
 With the Sirians becoming more concerned about the disruption they believe the D.A.G. is causing, Mowry's success allows him to move on to phase four.

 Mowry plants fake wire tapping devices on several buildings (including the Kaitempi headquarters) to engender paranoia.
 He also continues to spread rumours via Sirian civilians to plant other seeds of doubt among the populace.

 With a Terran invasion imminent, Mowry is told to skip to phase nine, the sabotaging of Jaimecan sea-borne commerce to divert Sirian concern from the real – and approaching – threat.
 This time, the Terrans strike and the invasion begins.
 Mowry is captured by a Terran occupation force and is held for a few days before a government man recognises that he is Terran.
 The novel ends with a government man informing Mowry that a wasp on another world has been captured and that he is the replacement.

+Publication history

+Wasp was first published in the United States by Avalon Books in November 1957.
+In 1958, a revised and expanded version of the book was published by Dennis Dobson in the United Kingdom.
+This version, marketed as "unabridged", was first published in the United States by Ballantine Books in 1986, though the shorter version was published the same year in the United Kingdom by Methuen.
+When Gollancz reprinted the book in 2000 as an SF Collector's Edition, as well as in 2013 for its SF Masterworks series, they also used the shorter 1957 text.